ahmetkardesler/turkce-ses-ozetleme/README.md

 ## Usage

 1. Open the web application in your browser.
+2. Choose your input method:
-2. Click the "Select Audio File" area to choose an audio file (MP3, WAV, etc.).
-3. Click "Upload and Transcribe".
+    - **Audio File:** Click the "Select Audio File" area to choose an audio file (MP3, WAV, etc.).
+Then click "Upload and Transcribe".
+    - **YouTube Link:** Paste a valid YouTube video URL into the "YouTube Video Link" input field.
+Then click "Process YouTube Video".
-4. Wait for the transcription to appear.
+3. Wait for the transcription to appear.
+The title of the YouTube video will be shown next to the transcript header if applicable.
-5. Optionally, click the "Summarize" button next to the transcript title.
+4. Optionally, click the "Summarize" button next to the transcript title.
-6. Wait for the summary to appear.
+5. Wait for the summary to appear.
-7. Click the "PDF" or "DOCX" buttons next to the transcript or summary titles to export them.
+6. Click the "PDF" or "DOCX" buttons next to the transcript or summary titles to export them.

 ## Contributing